-As my skills grew, I began to get some runs on the board with my trading.
+As my skills grew, I began to see some success with my trading.
 I also started doing freelance research and development projects on the side to both add to my trading capital and to connect with people in the industry.
 Over time, this led to some proprietary trading work and private allocations from investors who backed my approach.

 One thing led to another, and I was finally approached by a hedge fund to set up a systematic trading desk to compliment their existing discretionary approaches.
 We focused on quantitative and machine learning based trading systems.
 Needless to say, this immersion in the world of professional money management was incredibly stimulating and provided the polish that the skills I’d developed in my spare time desperately needed.

 It was during this period that I recognized the huge demand for quants who could speak the diverse languages of business, finance, big data and machine learning and provide on-demand skills in those areas.
-Thus Quantify Partners was born, and we are fortunate enough to work on incredibly interesting projects in the professional finance space (like building algorithmic execution systems based on deep learning and high-frequency order flow data – geek heaven).
+Thus my consulting company, Quantify Partners, was born, and we were fortunate enough to work on incredibly interesting projects in the professional finance space, like building algorithmic execution systems based on deep learning and high-frequency order flow data – geek heaven.